 As I've said before, I absolutely LOVE soup, and I love mushrooms equally.
 When I lived in Michigan, we often ate at the Inn Season, a little vegan restaurant.
-Located in Royal Oak, Michigan, the Inn Season, opened its doors in 1981.
-And, I can attest to the phenomenal food that continues to create a line out the door each and every day.
+Located in Royal Oak, Michigan, the Inn Season opened its doors in 1981.
+And, I can attest to the phenomenal food that continues to create a line out the door every day.
 In fact, deciding what to order off their menu is a difficult task.
 Yet, no matter what entree tempted me, I always ordered the famous Hungarian Mushroom Soup Recipe.

 Unfortunately, the Inn Season mushroom soup contains a lot of oil, I learned from an inside source.

-Even though I have attempted to make several Hungarian Mushroom soup recipes, without oil, not one has the same intense savory flavors as my beloved Inn Season mushroom soup recipe.
+Even though I have attempted to make several Hungarian Mushroom soup recipes without oil, not one has the same intense savory flavors as my beloved Inn Season mushroom soup recipe.

 So, I decided to make my own, and I must say I did it!
-And, its oil-free!
+And, it's oil-free!